Splinter

 Reading that worksheet, the movie became clear to me.
 I wanted to tell a story about a character who has to confront her own trauma (pull the splinter) in order to heal.
 I dove into the research -- interviewing psychologists and elementary school teachers, combing through lesson plans, studying the DSM-5.

-All the while, I was working as Debbie Allen's assistant on Grey's Anatomy.
-I spent as much time on set as possible, watching her direct, befriending the cast and crew.
+All the while, I was working as Debbie Allen's assistant on Grey’s Anatomy, watching her direct, befriending the cast and crew.
 I secretly wrote a part for Debbie, on the off chance I could convince her to play it.
 Two years later, I popped the question (she said yes!)

 Word spread around the Grey's set that I was making a movie and crew members came out of the woodwork to offer their help.
-One of the ACs had a connection at Panavision and hooked me up with an entire camera package.
-The transportation coordinator introduced me to his contact at Harley Davidson, who loaned us two shiny new motorcycles.
-The prop master came in over the Summer to help me pull supplies from his stash.
-Many folks from the show contributed to our Indiegogo campaign.
+One of the ACs hooked me up with an entire camera package through Panavision.
+The Transportation Coordinator introduced me to his contact at Harley Davidson.
+The Prop Master came in over the Summer to help me pull supplies from his cage.
 Without Grey's Anatomy, I wouldn't have been able to make this movie.

-I've been working on this project for almost five years now, and while I'm still recovering from the toll it has taken emotionally, I'm excited to get it out into the world.
+I've been working on this project for over five years, and am so excited that it's starting to get out there in the world.
 It’s a dark film but it was made with love, to show that people who live with the aftereffects of trauma can be our most trusted heroes.